sneshyba/pypchem/README.md

 	c.NbGrader.logfile = ‘/home/instructor/pchem/logfile.txt'
 	c.ClearSolutions.code_stub = {"python": "# Your code here \n"}

+The "course" tab in nbgrader doesn't seem to do much, so to disable it one can use

+	jupyter nbextension disable --user course_list/main --section=tree

 *Setting up nbgrader in student accounts*

 Students need an account on the system,